stephen-ics/Hop-Queen/README.md

 Gravity Change

 ### Menu
-The main menu contains: Start, Options, Quit, Scores, and Shop
+The main menu contains: Start, Options, Quit, Scores, and Shop </br>
-Start: Directs to the level selection menu where a level can be selected
+Start: Directs to the level selection menu where a level can be selected </br>
-Options: Directs to options tab where volume, quality, and fullscreen can be chosen
+Options: Directs to options tab where volume, quality, and fullscreen can be chosen </br>
-Scores: Directs to scores tab, where fastest personal records are recorded
+Scores: Directs to scores tab, where fastest personal records are recorded </br>
 Shop: Directs to shop, where cosmetics can be exchanged with coins gained by completing levels
 Quit: Quits the game

 ### Shop
-By different cosmetics to equip on your character: Currently there is the green default queen, a blue queen, a purple queen and a red queen.
+Buy different cosmetics to equip on your character: Currently there is the green default queen, a blue queen, a purple queen and a red queen.
 Click on the character once to buy, then click on the character to equip and unequip